bhudlemeyer/pcf-tile-automation/README.md

   --load-vars-from upgrade-ops-manager/aws/params.yml
 ```

-For the most current base PCF pipelines please reference the [pcf-pipelines](https://github.com/pivotal-cf/pcf-pipelines) maintined by the team from Pivotal.
-This repo is meant to build off of that original amazing work and add in backing service install and config.

 Under the pipelines folder you will find a pipeline for each backing service along with a pipeline with all backing services and the params file needed to make each one work correctly today.
 This is a new repo and does not currently have allot of smarts in the tasks today IE if / that statements etc. As a result it is opinionated on what settings need to be provided and which are ignored for right now.